regolith-labs/ore-cli/README.md

 =======================================================================================================================================
 ```

-You can also view the results of previous mining sessions by adding an extra parameter: ```./watchStats.sh 1 2``` will you you the final stats of the previous mining session.
+You can also view the results of previous mining sessions by adding an extra parameter: ```./watchStats.sh 1 2``` will you you the final stats of the previous mining session allowing you to compare results.
 You can take the second parameter up to 6 ie 5 previous mining sessions.